devops329/devops/instruction/staticDeployment/staticDeployment.md

 An application can still be considered a static deployment even if it calls backend computational services, as long as **you** are not providing those services.
 The idea here is that your part of the application is static, while some other party is supporting the dynamic part of the application.

 Consider a case where you build a React application that uses [Google Firebase](https://firebase.google.com/) to handle authentication, notifications, and simple data storage.
-In this case you are still only deploying a static application and Google is handling all of the harder issues related to scalability, reliability, and resilience.
+In this case you are still only deploying a static application, and Google is handling all the harder issues related to scalability, reliability, and resilience.

 ```mermaid
 graph LR;